 The Dynamic Plugins Portlet

 dotCMS provides a web interface to manage OSGI plugin bundles.
-To access the portlet, select System -> Dynamic Plugins.
-(Note: If you do not have the Dynamic Plugins option under the System tab, you may add the portlet manually).
+To access the portlet, select Dev Tools -> Plugins.
+(Note: If you do not have the Plugins option in the Dev Tools tool group, you may add the portlet manually).

 The Dynamic Plugins screen displays a list of all the plugins currently deployed: